 - Feature layers and registered data

-Selecting whether to reference registered data
+Consider the following when determining whether to reference registered data:

 - Choose Reference registered data if you want edits to your web layer or enterprise data to be dynamically displayed in the web layer and the source data.